Swastika: Western misinterpretation of Asian use

-Since the end of the 20th century, and through the early 21st century, confusion and controversy has occurred when personal-use goods bearing the traditional Jain, Buddhist, or Hindu symbols have been exported to the West, notably to North America and Europe, and have been interpreted by purchasers as bearing a Nazi symbol.
-This has resulted in several such products having been boycotted or pulled from shelves.
+Since the end of the 20th century and through the early 21st century, confusion and controversy have arisen when personal-use goods bearing traditional Jain, Buddhist, or Hindu symbols have been exported to the West, notably to North America and Europe, and have been interpreted by purchasers as Nazi symbols.
+This has resulted in several such products being boycotted or pulled from shelves.

 When a ten-year-old boy in Lynbrook, New York, bought a set of Pokémon cards imported from Japan in 1999, two of the cards contained the left-facing Buddhist swastika.
 The boy's parents misinterpreted the symbol as the right-facing Nazi swastika and filed a complaint to the manufacturer.
-Nintendo of America announced that the cards would be discontinued, explaining that what was acceptable in one culture was not necessarily so in another; their action was welcomed by the Anti-Defamation League who recognised that there was no intention to offend, but said that international commerce meant that "Isolating [the swastika] in Asia would just create more problems."
+Nintendo of America announced that the cards would be discontinued, explaining that what was acceptable in one culture was not necessarily so in another; their action was welcomed by the Anti-Defamation League, which recognised that there was no intention to offend, but said that international commerce meant that "Isolating [the swastika] in Asia would just create more problems."

-In 2002, Christmas crackers containing plastic toy red pandas sporting swastikas were pulled from shelves after complaints from customers in Canada.
-The manufacturer, based in China, said the symbol was presented in a traditional sense and not as a reference to the Nazis, and apologised to the customers for the cross-cultural mix-up.
+In 2002, Christmas crackers containing plastic toy red pandas sporting swastikas were pulled from shelves after customer complaints in Canada.
+The manufacturer, based in China, said the symbol was presented in a traditional sense, not as a reference to the Nazis, and apologised to customers for the cross-cultural mix-up.

 In 2020, the retailer Shein pulled a necklace featuring a left-facing swastika pendant from its website after receiving backlash on social media.
 The retailer apologized for the lack of sensitivity but noted that the swastika was a Buddhist symbol.